Pekosz-Lab/nextstrain/seasonal-flu/sqlitedb/README.md

 ### Usage

 **-h, --help**

-    show this help message and exit
+> show this help message and exit

 **-d DB, --db DB**

-    Path to the SQLite database file.
+> Path to the SQLite database file.

 **-f FASTA, --fasta**

-    FASTA Path to the output FASTA file.
+> FASTA Path to the output FASTA file.

 **-m METADATA, --metadata**

-    METADATA Path to the output metadata TSV file.
+> METADATA Path to the output metadata TSV file.

+**--headers**

-**--headers OPTIONS: seq_id,sample_id,subtype,collection_date,passage_history,study_id,segment,sequencing_run**
+> OPTIONS: seq_id,sample_id,subtype,collection_date,passage_history,study_id,segment,sequencing_run

-    Metadata fields to include in the FASTA header.
+> Metadata fields to include in the FASTA header.

 **--filters [FILTERS ...]**

-    SQL conditions for querying the database are accepted.
+> SQL conditions for querying the database are accepted.

-    Use AND, OR, and NOT for complex queries.
-        Passage History Example: "passage_history='hNEC1S2'"
-        Date range example: "collection_date BETWEEN '2024-01-01' AND '2024-12-31'"
+> Use AND, OR, and NOT for complex queries.
+Passage History Example: "passage_history='hNEC1S2'", Date range example: "collection_date BETWEEN '2024-01-01' AND '2024-12-31'"

 **--segments OPTIONS: pb2,pb1,pa,ha,np,na,mp,ns**

-    Specific segments to include in the FASTA file.
+> Specific segments to include in the FASTA file.

-    Example: ha pb1
+> Example: ha pb1

 ### Example Queries